Adam: What are your qualifications?

 Charles: Oh, sounds like Lydia got an "A" on the math test.

-[a head sculpt of the Betelgeuse snake appears next to him]
+[a head sculpture of the Betelgeuse snake appears next to him]

 [Charles falls out of his chair.
-Delia pulls the sculpt up and smiles]
+Delia pulls the sculpture up and smiles]

 Delia: He likes it.